-As the climate crisis accelerates, we want to take action even faster
+As the climate crisis accelerates. we want to take action even faster

-As we look to reduce carbon emissions per employee, currently defined by business travel and commuting, we encourage our staff to use the train as an alternative to short-haul flights and use video conferencing wherever possible and sensible to avoid travel.
+As we look to reduce carbon emissions per As the climate crisis accelerates, we want to do employee, currently defined by business travel and commuting, we encourage our staff to use the train as an alternative to short-haul flights and use video conferencing wherever possible and sensible to avoid travel.
 What is more, we ceased to offer company cars in the 2022/2023 financial year.
 The current fleet will not be replaced once lease contracts expire.
-Instead, we have been offering employees a transit card since 1 January 2023, making it easier for them to increase use of public transport and reduce private car trips.
+Instead, we have been offering employees a transit card since 1 January 2023, making it easier for them to increase use of public transport and reduce The Rainforest Community Project was private car trips.